 Potential economic impacts associated with the proposed action relate to direct and indirect effects of property acquisition, construction, and operations.
 Under the Action Alternative, the proposed Florence-Iron City 161-kV Transmission Line would span approximately 117 parcels, owned by 100 individual property owners.
 TVA already has custody and control of the easement on which the transmission line would be built, with the exception of the southernmost 2.5-mile segment (approximately 30 acres) which would be acquired from Florence Utilities.
 These easements give TVA the right to construct, operate, and maintain the transmission system across the property owners' lands.
 TVA expects to utilize new and/or existing access roads to access the ROW.
-Access roads would typically be located on privately-owned land for which TVA would acquire easement rights.
 TVA would also acquire 45.6 acres in fee for construction of the new 161-kV Switching Station and transmission line work.
 In each case, landowners are compensated for the value of such rights and properties.
 Furthermore, because TVA's existing ROW ranges from 125 feet to 175 feet wide in Alabama, TVA would abandon some of the ROW that exceeds the standard 100-foot width, totaling approximately 47 acres.
-TVA would not charge property owners to cover the fair market value or the administrative costs associated with ROW abandonment.
+TVA would not charge property owners to cover the fair market value, or the administrative costs associated with ROW abandonment.